nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list readers
 2. SmartLib shows a list of readers
 3. User requests to delete a specific reader in the list
-4. SmartLib deletes the person
+4. SmartLib deletes the reader

     Use case ends.